efvincent/efvincent.github.io/source/_posts/230207-Haskell-Basics-02.md

 | `Quiz (LeaningTowards True) Yes`  | `Quiz (LeaningTowards True) No`  | `Quiz (LeaningTowards True) (LeaningTowards True)`  | `Quiz (LeaningTowards True) (LeaningTowards False)`  |
 | `Quiz (LeaningTowards False) Yes`  | `Quiz (LeaningTowards False) No`  | `Quiz (LeaningTowards False) (LeaningTowards True)`  | `Quiz (LeaningTowards False) (LeaningTowards False)`  |

-The one and only data constructor for `Quiz` has two parameters of type `Answer`, and we've seen that `Answer` has four possible values, therefore the product type `Quiz` has `4 * 4` or twelve possible values.
+The one and only data constructor for `Quiz` has two parameters of type `Answer`, and we've seen that `Answer` has four possible values, therefore the product type `Quiz` has `4 * 4` or sixteen possible values.
 Algebra!
 Product!

 ## Kinds and Polymorphic (aka Generic) Types
 The `Quiz` and `Answer` are monomorphic types because they contain no type parameters.
 We say the **kind** of `Quiz` and `Answer` is `Type`.
 This is best illustrated with an example of a simple _polymorphic_ data type: